lvonkacsoh/Flow.Launcher.Plugin.IsPrime/README.md

 ## About

 Checks if the given integers are prime numbers.
-If the number is not a prime it tells you by which other number it can be divided.
+If the number is not a prime it tells you by which numbers it can be devided.

-The screenshot shows all relevant edge cases.
+Due to space limitations only up to eleven factors can be displayed.

 In case you are still unsure about what integers are consider consulting your favourite math tutor.